Sheila Watson (writer): Writing

 Watson has said the "double hook" of her title refers to the idea "that when you fish for the glory you catch the darkness too.
 That if you hook twice the glory you hook twice the fear."
 She explained that her novel is "about how people are driven, how if they have no art, how if they have no tradition, how if they have no ritual, they are driven in one of 2 ways, either towards violence or towards insensibility – if they have no mediating rituals which manifest themselves in what I suppose we call art forms."

 In 1992 Watson published a novel, Deep Hollow Creek, which she had written in the 1930s.
 It was shortlisted that year for the Governor General's Award.
 "Deep Hollow Creek treats many of the same themes" as The Double Hook "in a manner which is more direct and conventional, but no less elliptical and challenging.
 It is fascinating to imagine the ways in which Canadian fiction might have been transformed if this startling and brilliant novel had been published at the time of its first composition."

 In the 1950s Watson published three interlinked stories, and a fourth in 1970, dealing with the family of Sophocles' Oedipus in a contemporary, realistic setting.
 The most critically discussed of these is "Antigone", a setting of the story of Creon and Antigone in the wilds of British Columbia.

 Recognition

 Watson was awarded the Royal Society of Canada's Lorne Pierce Medal in 1984.

 The third epigraph of Canadian novelist Margaret Atwood's 2000 novel The Blind Assassin reads:

 According to Nathalie Cooke, this is from Deep Hollow Creek, and it announces Atwood's third dominant theme, the power of the word itself.

 A biography, Always Someone to Kill the Doves: A Life of Sheila Watson by F.T.
 Flahiff was published in 2005.

 The University of St. Michael's College held a two-day event, "Celebrating Sheila," on October 24 and 25, 2009, to mark the 100th anniversary of Watson's birth and the 50th anniversary of the publication of The Double Hook.

 In 2015 Joseph Pivato edited Sheila Watson: Essays on Her Works which includes new essays on her life and work as an author, editor and mentor.

-Sheila Watson is mentioned in about 1,800 books.